Lithuanian identity card: Use

+The ID card facilitates travel within the European Union and Schengen Area, as well as some other non-EU countries.
+Within the European Union, it is may also be used as a primary evidence of the Lithuanian citizenship, as an alternative to the Lithuanian passport.

 As electronic signature device

 Since 2009, Personal Identity Cards are equipped with contact chips, allowing their usage as digital signature devices with a smart card reader.
 The Identity documents personalisation centre under the Lithuanian Ministry of the Interior provides digital signature software for Windows, Linux and Mac OS environments.

 History

 The first Lithuanian Personal Identity Cards were issued in January 2003.
 The issuance of these card continued until January, 2009, when they were superseded with biometric and digital signature-capable second-generation personal identity cards.
 In July 2012 issuance of slightly altered third-generation personal identity cards started.